IEEE-VIT/FOSSFiesta-frontend/README.md

 - ```git commit -m "A short description about the feature"```
 - ```git push origin my-amazing-feature```
 - Open a pull request :)
-- Refer to .env sample for the backend
+- Refer to .env.sample for environment variables

 ## Contribute :